Ashwagandhae/docx-reader/README.md

 npm run tauri build
 ```

+# Dependencies explained

 ## Why Tauri?

-Tauri is basically a less developed [Electron](https://www.electronjs.org/), but with much better performance.
+[Tauri](https://tauri.studio) is basically a less developed [Electron](https://www.electronjs.org/), but with much better performance.
 The fact that it uses [Rust](https://www.rust-lang.org/) in the backend allows it to parse the docx files fast.

 ## Why Svelte?

-My point of Vue is that Svelte is more Reactive, and it's easier to Express my ideas.
+My Vue is that [Svelte](https://svelte.dev) is more Reactive, and it's easier to Express my ideas.
 I can see the Angle of it being a pretty new framework, but I think it's the Next big thing, and will probably become the Backbone of web development.

+## Why Typescript Svelte?

+[Typescript](https://www.typescriptlang.org/) has completely changed my life.
+Instead of merely typing a variable name, I now have the honor to type `let callbacks :{[key: string]: (()=>void)[]} = {}`.
+I'm so glad to see the helpful hints that `Element has no attribute to offsetTop`.

+## Why quick_xml?

+[quick_xml](https://docs.rs/quick-xml/latest/quick_xml/) is the fastest rust XML parsing library I could find.
+Instead of making a struct representation of the XML, it streams them as events.
+Docx files are actually just zipped up folders of XML files, you can [read more here](https://www.toptal.com/xml/an-informal-introduction-to-docx).

+## Why zip?

+[zip](https://docs.rs/zip/latest/zip/) is the first unzipping library I found.
+Docx files are actually just zipped up folders of XML files, so I needed to unzip them.

+# Known issues

+- The file open dialog is slow and weird